background

 Arizona Coral Snake

 This ground dwelling snake is mostly nocturnal.
-It's venom is very deadly as it's in the same family as mambas, cobras, kraits, and taipans.
+Its venom is very deadly as it's in the same family as mambas, cobras, kraits, and taipans.
 However it is very small so bites are very un-common.
 Don't try to handle this snake.
-Found mostly in southern Arizona.
+Found mostly in Southern Arizona.

 Length - up to 24 inches.